tromp/ChessPositionRanking/README.md

 Some people might enjoy minimizing the number of moves in a Proof Game, in what could be a friendly "Chess golf" competition, similar to [Code golf](https://en.wikipedia.org/wiki/Code_golf).

 # Future work

-More accuracy can be obtained by analysing the 100x larger sample testRnd1mResearch, giving 2 digits of accuracy at the 95% confidence level.
-Analyzing such a large sample will require additional software to aid both in proof game construction and in much more comprehensive detection of illegality, in order to keep the necessary manual analysis within manageable limits.

-Recent advancements in the Texel chess engine by Peter Österlund bring us close to that goal.
-Of the 94903 possibly legal positions in testRnd1mResearch, it finds 38866 lack a proof kernel and should thus be illegal.
-For the other 56037 positions, it finds a proof kernel, but not necessarily a proof game.

-With Peter's plans to improve Texel's ability to synthesize proof games from proof kernels, we can look forward to better estimates in the future.

-# The Future is here

-Further advancements in Texel, applied to the 1M sample, have now proved 943977 positions illegal and 55958 positions legal.
-Of the remaining 1000000-943977-55958 = 65 positions, 53 were manually proven legal, and 12 were manually proven illegal, giving an exact total of 56011 legal positions, with an average 1/multiplicity of ~ 0.98013 (versus ~ 0.98583 for all 1M).

-This yields an **estimated number of legal positions of** (5.6% +- 1.96 * sqrt(5.6% * 94.4% / 10000)) * N * 0.98013,
-or **(4.79 +- 0.04) * 10^44**, again with 95% confidence level.

 # References